 The Scarab Club is an enduring home for the cultivation & celebration of the visual, literary and performing arts in Detroit.
-In welcoming all drawn to creative expression and artistic excellence, we aim to foster a stronger, more vibrant community.
+In welcoming all drawn to creative expression and artistic excellence, we aim to foster a stronger, more vibrant arts community.

 Whether your interest is in the visual, musical, or literary arts, the Scarab Club has a variety of offerings that will energize and inspire you.
 Join us for an exhibition, concert, poetry reading and more.

 Visual art can be discovered at the Scarab Club in many inspiring forms such as painting & drawing, photography, and new media.
 From gallery exhibitions (juried, invitational, and member) to community sketch sessions & workshops, the Scarab Club makes every effort to provide services for established and emerging artists as well as enthusiasts in the community.

 Literary Arts has been an integral part of the Scarab Club for years dating back to its first-ever beam signatory, a poet named Vachael Lindsey, in 1928.
 Luminous words have decorated the organization through bulletins, beam signings, and even in a time capsule.
 (A poem by Gordon Damon, along with other items, was placed inside a time capsule sealed within the building brick.)

 The Scarab Club hosts the Woodward Line Poetry Series.
 For fifteen years, Artistic Director James Hart has brought together local and nationally recognized poets for monthly readings.